xima-media/xima-typo3-frontend-edit/Documentation/FAQ/Index.rst

 **Debug**

-Check the network tab for the initial ajax call (something like :code:`/?type=1729341864` with the information about the editable content elements and the according dropdown menus.
+Check the network tab for the initial AJAX call to :code:`/typo3/ajax/xima-frontend-edit/edit-information` with the information about the editable content elements and the according dropdown menus.

 .. rst-class:: panel panel-default